Glamis Castle: History

 Sitting room or family room at Glamis.

 In 1034, Malcolm II was murdered at Glamis, where there was a Royal Hunting Lodge.
 In William Shakespeare's play Macbeth (1603–06), the eponymous character resides at Glamis Castle, although the historical King Macbeth (d.
 1057) had no connection to the castle.

 By 1372, a castle had been built at Glamis, since in that year it was granted by Robert II to Sir John Lyon, Thane of Glamis, husband of the king's daughter.
 Glamis has remained in the Lyon (later Bowes-Lyon) family since this time.
 The castle was rebuilt as an L-plan tower house in the early 15th century.

 The title Lord Glamis was created in 1445 for Sir Patrick Lyon (1402–1459), grandson of Sir John.
 John Lyon, 6th Lord Glamis, married Janet Douglas, daughter of the Master of Angus, at a time when James V was feuding with the Douglases.
 In December 1528, Janet was accused of treason for bringing supporters of the Earl of Angus to Edinburgh.
 She was then charged with poisoning her husband, Lord Glamis, who had died on 17 September 1528.
 Eventually, she was accused of witchcraft, and was burned at the stake at Edinburgh on 17 July 1537.
-James V subsequently seized Glamis, living there for some time.
+James V subsequently seized the castle.
+He stayed at Glamis in November 1538.

 In 1543, Glamis was returned to John Lyon, 7th Lord Glamis.
 In 1606, Patrick Lyon, 9th Lord Glamis, was created Earl of Kinghorne.
 He began major works on the castle, commemorated by the inscription "Built by Patrick, Lord Glamis, and D[ame] Anna Murray" on the central tower.
 The English architect Inigo Jones has traditionally been linked to the redesign of the castle, though Historic Scotland consider the King's Master Mason William Schaw a more likely candidate, due to the traditional Scottish style of the architecture.